CodexLink/django-single-page-crud/README.md

-# CRUD Simulation for Summer Skilling
+# Django Simulated Single Page Application CRUD for Summer Skilling

 Or known as the **Web App Simulation Under One Page | CRUD Session.**